AzeematRaji/epitope-ml-model/README.md

           docker rm epitope-api || true
           docker run -d --name epitope-api -p 8000:8000 ${{ secrets.DOCKER_USERNAME }}/epitope-model-api:latest
 ```

-This workflow triggers everytime there is a push to the repository.
-It will automatically containerize the app, pushed to dockerhub and deploy it on EC2 that is already provisioned.
-This eliminate the need to deploy manually deploy everytime there is change to the code
+This workflow is triggered whenever there is a push to the main branch.
+It automatically:

+- Containerizes your application,

+- Pushes it to DockerHub,

+- Deploys it on your EC2 instance.

+This process eliminates the need to manually deploy the application every time there is a code change, streamlining the workflow.

+2. GitHub Secrets Configuration

+In the GitHub repository, the following secrets need to be configured to ensure the pipeline works:

+- DOCKER_USERNAME
+- DOCKER_PASSWORD
+- EC2_SSH_KEY: The private SSH key or .pem file used to connect to the EC2 instance
+- EC2_PUBLIC_IP

+To add these secrets:

+- Navigate to the repository’s settings

+- Select Secrets from the sidebar

+- Add the keys above with their corresponding values

+With these secrets in place, GitHub Actions pipeline can securely authenticate and deploy to EC2.

 #### Suggestions
 - Automate EC2 Provisioning: While it is currently deploying to an existing EC2 instance, we could automate the provisioning of the EC2 instance using Terraform or AWS CloudFormation.
 This ensures that infrastructure is version-controlled and reproducible.